RobinFassinaMoschiniForks/adversary_emulation_library/fin7/Emulation_Plan/README.md

 ## Notice

-© 2021 MITRE Engenuity.
+© 2021 The MITRE Corporation.
 Approved for Public Release.
 Document number AT0016.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at